-- Investigate suspected/alleged abuse themselves; - Evaluate the grounds for concern; - Seek or wait for proof; - Discuss the matter with anyone other than the designated staff or MARU - Speak to the parents until you have had a conversation with your DSL/MARU - Ask the child to repeat the information to anyone including the DSL/DDSL - Promise to keep it a secret.
+- Investigate suspected/alleged abuse themselves - Evaluate the grounds for concern - Seek or wait for proof - Discuss the matter with anyone other than the designated staff or MARU - Speak to the parents until you have had a conversation with your DSL/MARU - Ask the child to repeat the information to anyone including the DSL/DDSL - Promise to keep it a secret.

 APPENDIX C: Procedures if an allegation is made against a school's staff member (including supply staff, volunteers and governors).
+This should be linked to the Managing Allegation against staff policy which includes the process for dealing with low level concerns.

-Please refer to KCSIE 2022 Part 4 for all details.
+Please refer to KCSIE 2023 Part 4 for all details.